taylorg8900/Obsidian-Notes-Coding/projects/README.md

 other things to do
 - [ ] go through email from Erik Falor's office hours - VIM tutor + his talk about VIM + shell scripting

+this weekend
+- [ ] get some work done for current project for cs1440
+- [ ] fix robosub website push that someone made
+- [ ] start working on ROS canvas stuff
+- [ ] do assignment 6 for cs1410
+- [ ]